Benefits of Eating Papaya and the Papain Enzyme

 Papain is a proteolytic or protease enzyme that helps us break down proteins into smaller polypeptides or amino acids that the body can more easily utilize.

-While papain is significantly higher in unripe green papaya, ripe fruits also contain good (trace) amounts and are much more palatable.
+While papain is significantly higher in unripe green papaya, ripe fruits also contain good amounts and are much more palatable.

-In some research, the fruit, and especially the leaves of the papaya tree (Carica papaya), have been considered useful dietary adjuncts for joint pain and arthritis.
 Again, this anti-inflammatory and analgesic influence is due mostly to the PAPAIN compound.
-Therefore, papaya leaf extracts are commonly used for such purposes, but eating fresh papaya can also be a good nutritional protocol.
+Therefore, papaya leaf extracts are commonly used for such purposes, but eating fresh papaya can also be a helpful nutritional protocol.

 Moreover, the fruit contains ANTIOXIDANTS in the form of phenolic acids (ferulic, caffeic, p-coumaric, gallic acids) and flavonoids (myricetin, quercetin, kaempferol, rutin, luteolin, apigenin).
 These compounds are absorbed in the small intestine and distributed to neutralize free radicals and subsequently help to inhibit inflammation in the body.

-Papaya is also a source of other antioxidants like VITAMIN C and CAROTENOIDS which also work to lower oxidative stress and reduce inflammatory markers.
+Papaya is also a source of other antioxidants like VITAMIN C and CAROTENOIDS which work to lower oxidative stress and reduce inflammatory markers.

 Papaya can be a nice option to add to the list because its also higher in the mineral POTASSIUM, which can help to improve blood flow, balance sodium levels and regulate blood pressure.